lina-s-01/Regression-with-Residuals/regression-with-residuals.md

 This final model retains the same structure as the original but replaces raw weight with its residuals, thereby reducing collinearity and enhancing interpretability.

 !
-[Here, you can see the longitudinal effects of ovariectomy on brain structure while controlling for individual differences in weight] (LINK NEEDED)
+[Here, you can see the true longitudinal effects of ovariectomy on brain structure while controlling for individual differences in weight] (LINK NEEDED)

+This approach can be adapted to different datasets and model structures, whether linear or non-linear.